Novartis top lawyer quits over Cohen payments

 Novartis (NVS) said its general counsel, Felix Ehrat, had decided to retire from his position in the "context of discussions" surrounding the payments to Cohen.

-Cohen had a $1.2 million contract with Novartis during the beginning of the Trump administration.
+Cohen's company Essential Consultants had a one-year $1.2 million contract with Novartis during the beginning of the Trump administration.

 "Although the contract was legally in order, it was an error," Ehrat said in a statement.
 "As a co-signatory with our former CEO, I take personal responsibility to bring the public debate on this matter to an end."